ArjunSahlot/vidmaker/README.md

 Currently vidmaker only has one class, `Video`, making it extremely simple to use.

-First, you have to initialize your video with the path you want it to render at the fps and the resolution\*
+First, you have to initialize your video with the path you want it to render at the fps and the resolution\*.
+Always include the ".mp4" ending to the path, vidmaker DOES NOT do it for you.

 ```py
 import vidmaker